itzmedevsurya/Sharded-Clientside-Pagination/src/app/components/grouped-input/README.md

-# Angular Grouped Input Pagination
+# Grouped Input Component

-This project demonstrates how to create an Angular component with rows of inputs grouped by a group name.
-The component includes pagination based on the number of rows and displays them in a grouped view with the group name shown above each group of input rows.
-The data is stored in IndexedDB using a sharded approach for efficient data management.
-Additionally, Web Workers are used to enhance performance by offloading heavy data processing tasks to background threads.
+The `GroupedInputComponent` displays rows of inputs grouped by a group name with pagination.
+It integrates with IndexedDB for efficient data storage and retrieval, and utilizes Web Workers to handle data processing tasks in the background.

 ## Features